drufball/yosai/_drafts/threshold.md

 "Yeah?
 What is it?"

 Aki wiggled and squirmed on the bed, jostling Shiri.
-The cat looked at her sideways, indignation writ over his face.
+The cat glared at her sideways.
 "I don't wanna tell you, I wanna show you!"

 "All right, all right.
 Can you contain yourself for a few minutes while I finish this drawing?
-Or are you gonna keep bouncing my cat until he pukes on my bed?"
+Or are you gonna keep bouncing my cat until he pukes on the bed?"
 Aki bobbed her head up and down in a decidedly unrestrained way.
 But she did her best to hold still.
 Somehow that only raised the tension in the room.

 After a few minutes, Denri felt Aki's chin rest on her shoulder.
 "What're you drawing?"

 Denri shooed her away.
 "I can't finish with you flopping all over me!
 Artists need space, you know."

 Denri made a few dramatic flicks of her wrist as she put the finishing touches to her work.
-Then she lifted the stone and turned it towards Aki with a healthy dose of pride.
-The dark stone depicted a tall, lanky stick figure with scraggly hair that looked passingly like Eizo.
-He stood beneath a tree, a stern frown on his face.
+She lifted the stone and turned it toward Aki with a healthy dose of pride.

+The dark stone depicted a lanky stick figure with scraggly hair that looked passingly like Eizo.
+He stood beneath a tree, a frown on his face.
 Hattori sat in the branches above him.
 A white glob was in free fall from Hattori's butt to Eizo's head.

 Aki giggled.
 "Are you two getting along better?"